dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 You will need `randint` to generate the cards and the `card_name` method for printing.
 You can add other functions if you find them helpful.

-### Tip
+#### Tip: Card Ordering

 It's helpful to order the cards so that the first card is the lower-valued one.
+After generating the first two cards, compare and swap them if necessary:
 ```
 # Swap the cards if necessary so that first_card is lower
 if first_card > second_card: